tef/trpc/README.md

-# trpc: yet another rpc toolkit
+# trpc: rpc can be better than this

-Please note: This readme is optimistic and describes a finished product.
-Parts are missing.

-`trpc` is an rpc framework that works differently from most others

-1. you can generate the schema from the code
-2. but the client doesn't need the schema
-3. there's a reusable command line tool
-4. and a reusable server, too!

-With `trpc`, you can turn any database into an api server.
+Being better than other rpc frameworks is a bold claim, so forgive me for taking some of your time to demonstrate it.

+This is a proof of concept library, so forgive me again for implementing before documenting.
+Every example works.

+# You don't have to write server code

+If you have a database lying around, you can turn it into a trpc service from the command line

 ```
 $ export DATABASE_URL=sqlite:///example.db